LydiaNtafa/BankTechTest/desingFiles/classRecipe.md

 When a new account is created
 and the printed statement should look like this date || credit || debit || balance
-*this is an assumption on dev's part that this how the empty statement will be displayed*
+*this is an assumption on dev's part that this how the empty statement will be displayed, it can easily be changed/deleted*
 ```

 ```
 When a new account is created
 the user can make a deposit
-and receive a confirmation message with the new account balance
+and receive a confirmation message with the new account balance *confirmation message is an assumption on dev's part and can easily be changed/deleted*
 ```

 # Examples as Intergation Tests